Storage ideas to reduce building footprints and organize files for improved productivity

 Open File Shelving

 The first way to improve your file storage is by using open file shelving.
 Open file shelving organizes files in less space by eliminating drawers and taking advantage of vertical air space.
 All files are visible, unlike file cabinets that limit visibility and access to one drawer at a time.
-Unlike lateral file cabinets that mandate space for drawers, the vertical design of the open filing shelves require as much as 60% less space.
+What is the storage capacity?
+Unlike lateral file cabinets that mandate space for drawers, the vertical design of the open filing shelves requires as much as 60% less space.
 It also provides adjustable shelves to store file boxes, binders, and supplies to meet your unique storage requirements.
 Open file shelving systems can be easily equipped with roll-down security doors for file security.

 These unique overhead rolling doors mount on top of the open file shelves.
 The doors are available in standard widths up to 12’ long, reducing the number of doors to open and close and keys to manage.
 To secure the contents, lower the door to their resting place in front of the open shelves.

 Several options are available to operate the doors.
-The first, and most cost-effective, is the manual operation in which employees open and close the doors much in the same way of a garage door.
+The first, and most cost-effective, is the manual operation in which employees open and close the doors much in the same way as a garage door.
 The rolling doors are lightweight and easy to operate.
 The second option is the remote control (similar to a garage door opener), where the employee presses a button to open and close the rolling doors.
 The third and more security-conscious option is a touchpad.
 This device is placed on the side or near the filing system.
 Access codes can be programmed to the touchpad to control who can access the contents of the file cabinets.
+See pricing and Revit downloads for open file shelving.

 Bi and Tri-File Sliding Shelving